 Museums/Attractions: The closest museum to the library is the Fort Wayne Firefighter's Museum, home to information and exhibitions about Fort Wayne's fire department.
 The museum is located in the historic Engine House No. 3, which served as a city fire station until the 1970s.
 Admission is $4 for adults and $3 for students and seniors.
 For more nature, stop by the Botanical Conservatory to be transported to gardens of the world while still staying in downtown Fort Wayne.
 Permanent gardens include the Tropical and Desert Gardens, and the Showcase Garden features four different exhibitions throughout the year.
 Admission is $5 for adults and $3 for children.

 Art lovers should be sure to stop at the Fort Wayne Museum of Art to see American and other art from the 1800s to the present.
 After you finish at the art museum, cross the street and stop by Artlink, a gallery full of local art and unique pieces.
 Another great location to stop by is Science Central, an attraction full of hands-on fun and learning.
-It's about a twenty-five minute walk from the library, so leave yourself enough time to get there.
 If you are traveling with kids, this is a must-see space; admission is $9.

 In the warmer months, be sure to catch a TinCaps game at Parkview Field.
-The ballpark was rated as the #1 Minor League Ballpark Experience in the United Stats.
+The ballpark was rated as the #1 Minor League Ballpark Experience in the United States.
 Tickets start at $6.

 History: Take an ARCH or Heritage Trail walking tour.
 Explore downtown and areas nearby led by professional tour guides to learn about the history and architecture of Fort Wayne.
 Tours through ARCH are $10 per adult and $5 for children; you'll need to call ahead to make a reservation.
 Stop by the Visitors Center or the History Center to get maps if you'd like to take your own walking tour.
 Another great historic location is the Allen County Courthouse, which was recently renovated as part of its bicentennial.
 The Courthouse has self-guided or docent-led tours; contact the Courthouse directly to schedule.

 For more history, stop by The History Center, located in Fort Wayne's City Hall building, constructed in 1893.
 Admission is $5 for adults and $3 for children.
 Lastly, don't forget to leave time to visit the Old Fort, a replica of the 1815 fort built by Major John Whistler.
-Check online to see when tours and other events are taking place; if nothing is scheduled, you can still walk around the Fort.
+Check out the Old Fort page to see their hours.

 Recreation: There are plenty of ways to be active in Fort Wayne.
 Rent a bike or kayak from Fort Wayne Outfitters and Bike Depot; bike rentals are $30 and kayaks are $25 for a half day.
 Walk or bike on the Rivergreenway or Fort Wayne Trails-you can get trail maps at the Visitors Center.
-Stop by Headwaters Park to stroll or play in the splash pad (don't forget your swimsuit), or see the flowers at Freimann Square.
+Stop by Headwaters Park to stroll or play in the splash pad (don't forget your swimsuit), see the flowers at Freimann Square, or experience Promenade Park at Riverfront Fort Wayne.

 Dining: Bring your appetite to Fort Wayne!
 A local favorite with history is Cindy's Diner, a historic valentine diner that "serves the world... fifteen at a time," or Coney Island.
 On Calhoun Street, stop at the Dash-In or 816 Pint & Slice; Pembroke Bakery and Café is a good break when you're at the Art Museum or Artlink.
 For a larger meal, try Columbia Street West (only open for dinner), Mad Anthony Brewing Company, O'Reilly's Irish Bar and Restaurant, or Shigs in Pit Barbeque.